[ Index | Outpost BBS | Cheepware | Micronet | Maximus/Squish | Links | Virtual Pascal | SWAG Mirror ]

 These doors have been successfully run under DOS, OS/2 and its newer derivatives, 32-bit Windows, and Linux using DOSemu.
 I have been told they do run under 64-bit Windows using NTVDMx64, DOSbox, and DOSbox-X but I am unable to offer support for doors run by these methods.

-Attitude Assessment 2.8 | A fun, non-scientific "attitude assessment test" you can take to see how others might possibly view you and your personality. |
+Attitude Assessment 2.8 | A fun, non-scientific "attitude assessment" test you can take to see how others might possibly view you and your personality. |

 Chinese Zodiac 4.7 | Shows the user their Chinese zodiac sign based on their birth year and famous people who they share the same sign with. |